simonalbcc/Extract-Transform-Load-Project/README.md

-# ETL-Foodies997
+# ETL
-This is a project in business intelligence
+This is a project in business intelligence.
+We had to create an ETL.